 Shimer offers both need- and merit-based financial aid.
 You and your family must complete the Free Application for Federal Student Aid (FAFSA) in order to apply for financial aid at Shimer.
 You should plan to do this the January before you enroll in college.
 We will do our best to make it affordable for your family to send you here, whatever the level of your need for help.
 We match outside scholarships up to $2000.

-Finally, each year hold the Michel de Montaigne Scholars’ Competition, in which two full- and two half-tuition scholarships are awarded to applicants on the basis of a day or writing and discussion similar to that which Shimer students undertake every day—with no reference to past academic history.
+Finally, each year we hold the Michel de Montaigne Scholars’ Competition, in which at least one full- and one half-tuition scholarships are awarded to applicants on the basis of a day or writing and discussion similar to that which Shimer students undertake every day—with no reference to past academic history.

 If you are interested in learning more about Shimer, we strongly encourage you visit us, speak with our students, faculty, and staff, and sit in on one of our classes.
 You can email us to arrange a visit.
 We’re also happy to discuss any questions you may have on the phone or via email, and can set you up to correspond with a current Shimer students.